 Research Your Child’s Major

-It’s so important to work with your student to review the suggested course load for the major your child is considering.
+It’s so important to work with your student to review the suggested course load for the major he or she is considering.
 Majors like math, medicine, and business can be rigorous and may require a specific focus starting in the freshman year.
+You might also want to consider the lifetime earning potential of said major, and if necessary, reevaluate,

 If your child is choosing a major that requires a very structured course schedule that must be completed in four years, be sure this is communicated to your student’s advisor up front.
 The advisor can become an ally in keeping your student on track and encouraging him or her to not drop or withdraw from needed classes.